-Challenge number Detail of challenge 1 There are a high number of children that require additional support in their learning, particularly in the first instance, core subjects.
+Challenge number Detail of challenge There are a high number of children that require additional support in their learning, particularly in the first instance, core subjects.
 Children have fallen further behind due to Covid / national lockdowns and there are significant gaps within the core curriculum.
-The SEMH needs of pupils remains a priority.
+1 The SEMH needs of pupils remains a priority.
+Pupil SEMH remains a barrier to learning for a significant minority of pupils.
+Our inclusion team has reduced in size and capacity 2024/25, meaning challenge of meeting the SEMH needs of all pupils remains an ongoing concern for leaders and staff.
 ECT or RQT teachers, whose professional development was impacted significantly by the pandemic, require intensive support in order to develop their practice.
 Currently, 42% of teaching staff are in the first year of their teaching career.
 2 1 out of 7 teachers = ECT; 3 out of 7 teachers are in the first 3 years of their career.
 The development and improvement of teaching and learning remains a priority as the school continues to improve on its 2021 requires improvement judgement.
 National data in 2022 and 2023 provides evidence of the continued improvement in this area.
-3 The number of children who face barriers to learning is significant.
+In 2024/25 we have one ECT+1.
+The 2024/25 SDP has professional development as one of its five objectives.
+All teachers will receive 0.5 PPA and 0.5 PD time per week.
+This has increased the cover needs and means SLT are teaching more lessons per week to release staff for their PD / coaching sessions.
+The number of children who face barriers to learning is significant.
 Demand for mentoring is very high.
 A greater number of families are facing financial hardship and have dealt with extremely difficult personal, emotional challenges.
 Parents are increasingly reliant on school for high levels of pastoral support.
-Safeguarding and child protection concerns are high. Ü The pastoral needs of families remain a priority for school leaders.
+Safeguarding and child protection concerns are high.
+3 The pastoral needs of families remain a priority for school leaders.
 Families need a wide range of support, from advocacy to food and clothing.
 The cost of living crisis and poverty are real challenges for many in Handsworth.
 As a school, we aim to provide holistic support for our families.
+The challenges posed by contextual safeguarding issues remains a daily concern for school.
+The pastoral needs of families has increased since September 2021, with food poverty, housing, domestic violence and mental health everyday safeguarding threats.
 Attendance has been affected by the pandemic and requires consistent and rigorous monitoring to improve levels against national average.
 4 Attendance continues to be a priority.
 Pupil mobility is significantly high, the % of pupils taking term-time holidays is a challenge, and the % of pupils classed as persistently absent remains a focus for school leaders.
+Same as above.